BoBch27/firevault_go/README.md

 ```go
 newOptions := options.AllowEmptyFields("age")
 ```
 - `ModifyOriginal` - Returns a new `Options` instance that allows the updating of field values in the original passed in data struct after transformations.
 Note, this will make the operation thread-unsafe, so should be used with caution.
-Does not apply to the `Delete` method.
+Only applies to the `Validate`, `Create` and `Update` methods.
 	- *Returns*:
 		- A new `Options` instance.
 ```go